 Only 6 people died in the Great Fire of London.

-The great fire of 1666 apparently traces its way to a baker’s over, and caused massive damage across the city of London.
+The great fire of 1666 apparently traces its way to a baker’s oven, and caused massive damage across the city of London.

 However, despite destroying over 13,500 houses and displacing 80,000 people, it only claimed the lives of 6 unlucky Londoners.

 Count Dracula was inspired by a real person.